kdheepak/blog/content/29-python-2-vs-3.md

 ---
-title: Python 2 vs 3 problem
+title: Python 2 vs 3
 date: 2016-12-16T15:31:07-06:00
 tags: python
 summary: Some of my thoughts on the current state of Python 2 vs 3